kartikeya-dimri/Linux-Performance-Tuning/CPU_Tuning/README.md

 cpu7/cpu5: [P1(RR-99)] vs [P2(RR-98)] [P3(RR-98)] ...
 ```

-- `SCHED_RR` (Round-Robin real-time) is a **higher scheduling class** than `SCHED_OTHER` (the normal Linux scheduler)
+- `SCHED_RR` (Round-Robin real-time) is a **higher scheduling class** than `SCHED_OTHER`
-- Real-time processes **preempt** normal processes immediately and are only preempted by equal/higher real-time processes
+- A `SCHED_RR` process at priority 99 preempts all lower-priority processes immediately
+- It only yields when its time quantum expires **and** another equal-priority RR process is waiting, or when it blocks on I/O — which never happens in this CPU-bound workload
-- Since background workers run at RR-98 (one step below the foreground), the foreground process is almost never involuntarily preempted
+- Background workers at RR-98 can preempt each other, but **not** the priority-99 foreground
 - Expected: **context switches ↓ dramatically**, execution time ↓ further
 - Only change from C1: **scheduling policy** — same cores, same processes, same workload

 ### Measurement Method

 For each run, `measure_run()` in `common.sh`:

 1. Launches `PROCS-1` (5) background workers in the background
 2. Runs 1 foreground process wrapped in `perf stat -e context-switches` and `/usr/bin/time -f "%e"`
-3. Waits for background workers to finish
+3. Waits for all background workers to finish
-4. Parses wall time and context switch count
+4. Parses wall time and context switch count from their respective outputs
 5. Appends `run,wall_sec,context_switches` to the condition's CSV

 ```bash